frogus-tec/cehv10-2/CEHv10_Tema01.md

 7. Deploy tools to enforce the policies
 8. Train and educate employees about the policy
 9. Regularly review and update

+## PENETRATION TESTING CONCEPTS

+## INFORMATION SECURITY LAWS AND STANDARS

+### PCI DSS : Payment Card Industry Data Security Standard

+Propietary for organizations that handle cardholder information for the major debit, credit, pre-paid, e-purse, ATM and POS cards.

+Applies to all entities involved in payment card processing.

+Offers robust and comprehensive standards and supporting materials to enhance payment card security.

+High level overview of PCI DSS requirements developed and maintained by the PCI Security Standards Council.

+* Build and Maintain a Secure Network.
+  * Firewall to protect cardholder data
+  * Do not use default passwords and other sec. params.
+* Protect Cardholder data.
+  * Protect stored cardholder data
+  * Encrypt transmission of cardholder data across open, public networks.
+* Maintain a Vulnerability Mgmt.
+Program.
+  * Use and regularly update anti-virus softw. or programs
+  * Devel. and maintain secure systems and applications
+* Implement Strong Access Control Measures.
+  * Restrict access to cardholder data by business need to know
+  * Assign a uniq.ID to each person with computer access
+  * Restrict physical access to cardholder data
+* Regularly Monitor and Test networks.
+  * Track and Monitor all access to network resources and cardholder data
+  * Regularly test security systems and processes
+* Maintain and Information Security Policy.
+  * Maintain a policy that addresses information security for all personnel.

+### ISO/IEC 27001:2013

+Specifies the reqs. for establishing, implementing, maintaining, and continually improving an information security mgmt. system within the context of the organization.

+* Use within orgs. to formulate sec. reqs. and objectives
+* Use within orgs as a way to enxure that the sec. risks are cost effectively managed.
+* Use within orgs to ensure compliance with laws and regulations.
+* Definition of new information sec. magmt. processes
+* Identification and clarification of existing information sec. mgmt. processes
+* Use by the mgmt. of orgs. to determine the status of information sec. mgmt. activities.
+* Implementation of business-enabling information sec.
+* Use by orgs. to provide relevant information about information sec. to customers

+### HIPAA Health Insurance Portability and Accountability Act

+HIPAA Privacy Rule provides federal protections for individually identifiable health information.

+Permits the disclosure of health information needed for patient care and other important purposes.

+* Electronic Transaction and Code Sets Standards
+* Privacy Rule
+* Security Rule
+* Employer Identifer Standard
+* National Provider Identifier Standard (NPI)
+* Enforcement Rule

+### SOX Sabarnes Oxley Act

+### DMCA Digital Millennium Copyright Act